The Oven of Akhnai: Story

-Rabbi Eliezer continued to be in grief over being ostracized from the community.
-His wife, Ima Shalom (the sister of Rabban Gamaliel), was aware of the power that a prayer said in pain had to be heard.
-She attempted to interfere with her husband's supplication prayers so that any calls for retribution or bemoaning of his fate would not be heard.
-Yet one day she was distracted and failed to interfere with Rabbi Eliezer's prayers.
-At this moment, Rabban Gamaliel died.
-Rabbi Eliezer asked his wife how she knew that this would happen if he were to pray while in such pain.
-Ima Shalom explains the sentiment expressed in the discussion preceding the story of the Oven of Akhnai, she says, "This is the tradition that I received from the house of the father of my father: All the gates of Heaven are apt to be locked, except for the gates of prayer for victims of verbal mistreatment."
+In frustration, Rabbi Eliezer finally argues that if the halakha is according to his opinion, God himself will say so.
+God then speaks directly to the arguing rabbis, saying that Rabbi Eliezer's opinion is correct.
+Rabbi Joshua responds, "It [the Torah] is not in heaven".
+Upon hearing Rabbi Joshua's response, God laughed and stated, "My children have defeated me!"

 Interpretations

 There are many different themes in the story of the Oven of Akhnai.
+Rabbi Joshua's response expresses the view that the work of Law is a work of human activity; the Torah is not a document of mystery which must have its innate meaning revealed by a minority, but it is instead a document from which law must be created through the human activity of debate and consensus – in quoting Deuteronomy, Joshua shows that the Torah itself supports this legal theory.
+Rabbinic literature was capable of recognizing differing opinions as having a degree of legitimacy (Yer.
+Ber.
+3b), yet the community remains united and the ruling which is ultimately followed comes through proper jurisprudence.
+As such, Rabbi Eliezer's miraculous appeals represent a differing legal theory and were outside of proper jurisprudence which meant that they would not be followed.
+Instead, the Jewish community followed the ruling of the majority in this issue and in others.

 In the backdrop of the story is the status of Judaism prior to Rabban Gamaliel and the views that developed among the late Pharisaic or early Rabbinic Jews.
 During the Second Temple period there existed numerous forms of Judaism.
 Jewish factions during the Second Temple period harshly denounced one another and sometimes were violent towards each other.
 Following the destruction of Jerusalem in 70 CE, the Rabbis pondered why the destruction occurred.
 The Rabbis concluded that the Second Temple was destroyed due to "baseless hate" (Yoma 9b).
 In their retelling of the destruction, they point to divisions and a lack of empathy for one another.

 The Rabbis under Rabban Gamaliel sought to unify Judaism and end wanton sectarianism.
 Rabban Gamaliel's school recognized a degree of validity in varying statements, but chose to follow the more lenient philosophy of the school of Hillel.
 Jewish leaders like Rabban Gamaliel sought to create a cohesive Jewish community where major issues were settled, a system was in place to decide divisive issues, and minor issues could be tolerated.
 Rejection of this cooperation and an embrace of sectarianism was condemned in the strongest terms.
 Rabban Gamaliel himself was known to at times be too forceful in humiliating those who formed divisions.